MitchDarrow/HHC_2025/snowcat.md

 ![Tomcat Version Evidence](/images/snowcat_version.jpg)

 Testing identified the CommonsCollections6 gadget could effectively deliver a payload.
-The initial approach is to simply touch a file in the /tmp directory.
+The initial approach was to touch a file in the /tmp directory to confirm a successful attack.
 Payload details:
 ```sh
 java -jar /home/user/ysoserial.jar CommonsCollections6 'touch /tmp/pwned' > payload.bin